 Every event should carry event properties that detail the context in which the event happened.
 Event properties are specific per event, so it’s beneficial to be consistent every time you name them.

-These are the events that describe the interaction with your product interface, such as loading screens or pages, starting to fill forms, clicking.
+These are the events that describe user interactions with your product interface, such as loading screens or pages, starting to fill forms, clicking.

 Most product analytics tools track UX events by default.